 Anatomy of a Cigar

-Understanding a cigar’s construction is important to understanding and to appreciating its flavor and performance.
+Understanding a cigar’s construction is important to understanding and appreciating its flavor and performance.
 Each cigar is made up of three components: the filler, binder, and wrapper.

 Cigar wrapper leaves are carefully selected for their unique characteristics, shaped by environmental conditions, curing methods, and fermentation processes.
 The filler tobacco is the core, providing body and strength.
 This is held together by the binder, which gives the cigar its structure.